oopt-goldstone/goldstone-mgmt/README.md

 ### Architecture

+`goldstone-mgmt` is the management layer implementation of OOPT Goldstone.

+The management layer of Goldstone needs to meet the following requirements.

+- provide CLI, NETCONF, SNMP and gNMI services to operator
+- support controlling various software that controls hardware components in the networking device
+    - e.g) how to retrieve the interface information may vary among platforms

+In order to meet these requirements, the management layer needs a modular

-`goldstone-mgmt` framework uses [sysrepo](https://github.com/sysrepo/sysrepo) as a central configuration infrastructure. sysrepo is a YANG based configuration datastore.
+framework uses [sysrepo](https://github.com/sysrepo/sysrepo) as a central configuration infrastructure. sysrepo is a YANG based configuration datastore.
 Since it uses POSIX shared memory for the temporal storage, it works without a daemon which needs to be running all the time.
 Exclusive control among processes is done by FUTEX and persistent data (e.g. startup config or YANG model)